 So, we’re left with the Roku Ultra vs. the Amazon Fire TV Stick 4K.
 Android users might prefer the Amazon product, but for a genuine provider-agnostic experience, we recommend the Roku Ultra.

-And remember, we haven’t even talked about the fragmented Android TV market in this article.
+And remember, we haven’t even talked about the fragmented Android TV market.
 To learn more, check out our list of the best Android TV boxes for all budgets.